hmyuuu/kirin/docs/index.md

 So there are some chances to simplify terminologies, interfaces for the none-pros, while allowing good interactivity and fast prototyping.

-For the interested, please see the [Mission](mission.md) document for more details.
+For the interested, please read the [Kirin's Mission](blog/2024/11/11/kirins-mission/) blog post for more details.

 ## Acknowledgement